Pure Michigan Genealogy

 I have a few general comments about researching Michigan ancestors.

 - Don't underestimate the importance of county level records and repositories.
 County government is central to Michigan genealogy research.
 Vital records, land, property, probate, etc. are kept at the county level.
-Look at County GenWeb websites, too.
-Most counties in Michigan have one.
-The good ones have a wealth of information on them.
-One great example is the Kent County Michigan GenWeb page.
-Looking at the Kent County page will give you an example of what kind of records and information are available in Michigan.
+Many Michigan counties have genweb websites.
+Check out the Kent County one, to see the variety of records one may find in their research

 - Check in the area you are researching for local genealogical societies, historical societies and libraries.
 Put google to work for you!
 Many genealogical societies have an online presence and accept queries for their newsletter, some have volunteers to look up information.
 Historical societies know what is available and where to find it for their locality or can guide you where to go next.
 Many libraries have a local history section.
 Check the library's online catalog, if available.
 Tap into this valuable resource.